WycliffeAssociates/btt-writer-docs/docs/dNavigate.rst

 ^^^^^^^^^^^^^^^^

 Click the Words tab.
+**Note**: If you do not see the Words tab in the resources pane, you may need to reload the source text (see `Updating Program Elements: Downloading Available Source Texts <https://btt-writer.readthedocs.io/en/latest/dtSupdates.html#downloading-available-source-texts>`_).

 The words are listed as they appear in the story or in the ULB.
 Click the word or phrase for help in understanding how to translate the word into the target language.